Last updated: 051111

 Outrunning One's Vocabulary: More High Anxiety Prose

-Another aspect of High Anxiety Prose is the tendency to use find-sounding words that one would not use in speech.
-Some of these produce find-sounding effects.
-Others subvert the high tone of your paper by producing unexpected comic results.
-(Indeed the character of Mrs. Malaprop in a classic play called "The Rivals" enshrined forever the term "malapropism" for words misused and acidentally meaning something different from what the speaker seems to think.)
+Another aspect of High Anxiety Prose is the tendency to use fine-sounding words that one can't really define and probably would not use in speech.
+Some of these produce the desired effect.
+Others subvert the high tone of your paper by producing unexpectedly comic results.
+(Indeed the character of Mrs. Malaprop in a classic play called "The Rivals" enshrined forever the term "malapropism" for words accidentally meaning something different from what the speaker seems to think.)

 Here are some charmingly silly examples, mostly from old papers and exams:

-George, 73, who did not want his last name used, has been found a room in the Sara Frances Hometel downtown.
-He is the benefactor of a Senior Community Centers' program that helps the homeless find shelter and other assistance. --San Diego Union-Tribune [For beneficiary.]
+George, 73, who did not want his last name used, has been found a room in the Sara Frances Hotel downtown.
+He is the benefactor of a Senior Community Centers' program that helps the homeless find shelter and other assistance. —San Diego Union-Tribune [For "beneficiary."]

 (A colleague sent this example to me with the comment, "The authors cannot tell their elbows from the lower ends of their guts.")

 Unfortunately, many readers assume the error is not a matter of sloppiness but of actual ignorance or stupidity.
-Notice how the following newspaper item uses exact quotes to make fun of the California supreme court:
+Notice how the following newspaper item uses exact quotes to make fun of the California supreme court for seeming to try to increase school segregation:

 In 1976, the state Supreme Court [decided] in Crawford vs. Board of Education of the City of Los Angeles that "school boards in California bear a constitutional obligation to take reasonably feasible steps to alleviate school desegregation regardless of its cause."